-5.2 WRITE PROTECTION
+7.2 WRITE PROTECTION

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern, the W25Q16CL provides several means to protect the data from inadvertent writes.
+To address this concern, the W25Q40CL provide several means to protect the data from inadvertent writes.

-5.2.1 Write Protect Features
+7.2.1 Write Protect Features

-- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions and automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Register - Write Protection using Power-down instruction - Lock Down write protection until next power-up - One Time Program (OTP) write protection\

-\ Note: This feature is available upon special order.
+- Device resets when VCC is below threshold - Time delay write disable after Power-up - Write enable/disable instructions - Automatic write disable after erase or program - Software and Hardware (/WP pin) write protection using Status Register - Write Protection using Power-down instruction - Lock Down write protection until next power-up - One Time Program (OTP) write protection^{} Note: This feature is available upon special order.
 Please contact Winbond for details.

-Upon power-up or at power-down, the W25Q16CL will maintain a reset condition while VCC is below the threshold value of VwI, (See Power-up Timing and Voltage Levels and Figure 38).
+Upon power-up or at power-down, the W25Q40CL will maintain a reset condition while VCC is below the threshold value of VWI, (See Power-up Timing and Voltage Levels and Figure 35).
 While reset, all operations are disabled and no instructions are recognized.
-During power-up and after the VCC voltage exceeds VwI, all program and erase related instructions are further disabled for a time delay of tPUW.
+During power-up and after the VCC voltage exceeds VWI, all program and erase related instructions are further disabled for a time delay of tPUW.
 This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Register instructions.
-Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tVSL time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse command sequence.
-If needed a pull-up resister on /CS can be used to accomplish this.
+Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tVSL time delay is reached.
+If needed, a pull-up resister on /CS can be used to accomplish this.